Bloodaxe (character): Powers and abilities

 By wielding the Executioner's enchanted Asgardian axe, its wielder is transformed into the superhuman Bloodaxe, increasing the wielder's size and mass while flooding the body with magical energy.
 Bloodaxe was endowed with superhuman strength, speed, durability, reflexes, and endurance by enchantments on the axe.
 The evil that remained within the axe also takes partial possession of the wielder's mind, warping its personality and making it murderously aggressive, overpowering its rationality with a lust for combat, vengeance, and bloodshed.
 Bloodaxe was invulnerable to conventional firearms, and incendiary or ballistic devices.

 Bloodaxe's double-bladed axe was mystically enchanted and virtually indestructible, and can be used to deflect bullets.
 Thanks to enchantments from the Enchantress, the axe had the magical ability to create dimensional rifts.
 It could be used to teleport to places the wielder has previously been, project fire or ice energy, concussive bolts of Asgardian mystical force, and hurricane winds.
 However, if the user was separated from the axe for more than 60 seconds, they would lose their enchanted form and revert to their original mortal identity, much like the enchantment once placed on Mjolnir by Odin.

 Other versions

-Bloodaxe 2099

-Bloodaxe was also a name taken by a minor Spider-Man 2099 villain, who also called himself Bloodmace, Bloodsword and Bloodhammer, depending on what kind of weapon he was holding at the time.
+Bloodaxe is the name of a Spider-Man 2099 villain who also calls himself Bloodmace, Bloodsword and Bloodhammer, depending on the weapon he wields.